 - Refunds — Payments back to your company from a vendor.
 In most cases, these are a return of an over-payment or a restoration of funds due to returned or damaged merchandise.
 (Read more about vendor refunds.)

 You can enter a purchase from multiple locations in the system.

 From the Purchase Orders Module

-- Navigate to Menu > Accts Payable > Purchase Orders.
+- Navigate from Main Menu > Accts Payable > Purchase Orders.

 - Use the Quick Search bar to locate the desired purchase order (PO).

-- On the details view, click Management > Purchases > Plus () > Purchase.
+- On the detail view, click Management > Purchases > New () > Purchase.

-- On the new Purchase record, enter the invoice details.
+- On the new purchase record, enter the vendor invoice details.